Curator-Discord-Bot/Curator/README.md

    postgresql = 'postgres://<username>:<password>@<server>:<port>/<database>'
    command_prefix = '<command_prefix such as '!'>'
    ```
+ - Activate the virtual environment
  - Initialize the database by running `init_db.py`, in some cases you will need to run it several times, as some tables depend upon others.

+#Running the bot
+ - Activate the virtual environment
  - Run the bot by running `bot.py`